-We used \$13.7 million of the net proceeds from our IPO during the quarter ending September 30, 2017 for the repayment of all of our outstanding indebtedness, including early termination fees.
-We currently intend to use the remaining net proceeds for working capital and general corporate purposes, including sales and marketing activities, general and administrative matters and capital expenditures.
-In addition, we may use a portion of the net proceeds from our IPO for the acquisition of, or strategic investment in, technologies, solutions or businesses that complement our business, although we have no present commitments or agreements to enter into any such acquisition or investment.
+We used \$13.7 million of the net proceeds from our IPO during the year ended December 31, 2017 for the repayment of all of our outstanding indebtedness, including early termination fees.
+We have used, are using and intend to continue to use the remaining net proceeds for working capital and general corporate purposes, including sales and marketing activities, general and administrative matters and capital expenditures.
+In addition, we may use a portion of the net proceeds we received from our IPO for the acquisition of, or strategic investment in, technologies, solutions or businesses that complement our business, although we currently have no present commitments or agreements to enter into any such acquisition or investment.
 Our management will have considerable discretion in the application of these remaining net proceeds, and you will not have the opportunity, to assess whether the proceeds are being used appropriately.
 Such proceeds may be used for purposes that do not increase the value of our business, which could cause the price of our common stock to decline.